-- Elizabeth Fry Society of Peel-Halton (Ontario) to assist with the establishment of an Elizabeth Fry office in Newmarket, Ontario and for an Criminal Lawyer Duty Counsel Emergency Fund to help those released by the court to return to prison to retrieve personal belongings, ID, etc.
+- Elizabeth Fry Society of Peel-Halton (Ontario) to assist with the establishment of an Elizabeth Fry office in Newmarket, Ontario and for a Criminal Lawyer Duty Counsel Emergency Fund to help those released by the court to return to prison to retrieve their personal belongings.

-- Telltales Media towards the production of a documentary ‘Till the Cows Come Home about the closure of Kingston’s prison farm.
+- Telltales Media towards the production of a documentary ‘Til the Cows Come Home about Kingston’s prison farm.

-- Initiatives for Just Communities (Winnipeg, Manitoba) for development of a database for the Open Circle Program.
+- Initiatives for Just Communities (Winnipeg) for development of a database for the Open Circle Program.